alphagov/govuk-design-system/src/patterns/task-list-pages/index.md

 If the user selects ‘Yes, I’ve completed this section,’ mark the task as 'Completed'.

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> If a user decides to go back to a previous task, make sure information they have already entered is pre-populated.

+Do not pre-populate if the information is no longer valid, or when pre-populating would be a major safety or security concern.
+This is to comply with WCAG 2.2 success criterion [3.3.7 Redundant Entry](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html).

 {{ example({ group: "patterns", item: "task-list-pages", example: "have-you-completed-this-section", html: true, nunjucks: true, open: false }) }}

 Always allow users to go back into a task to change their answer.

-{% from "govuk/components/tag/macro.njk" import govukTag %} If the user decides to go back to a previous task, make sure the data they’ve previously entered is not removed, but is pre-populated when they return.
-This is to comply with WCAG 2.2 success criterion [3.3.7 Redundant Entry](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html).

 #### Error messages